dboemer/nd013-c2-fusion-starter/writeup_midterm.md

 ### 2.2 Compute Intensity Layer of BEV-Map (ID_S2_EX2)

 The second part of the function 'bev_from_pcl' has been implemented in [objdet_pcl.py](student/objdet_pcl.py).
-A cutout of the resulting intensity layer of the BEV-map is shown below:
+The resulting intensity layer of the BEV-map is shown below:

 <img src="img/ID_S2_EX2_Intensity-Layer.png" width="800"/>

 ### 2.3 Compute Height Layer of BEV-Map (ID_S2_EX3)

 The third part of the function 'bev_from_pcl' has been implemented in [objdet_pcl.py](student/objdet_pcl.py).
-A cutout of the resulting height layer of the BEV-map is shown below:
+The resulting height layer of the BEV-map is shown below:

 <img src="img/ID_S2_EX3_Height-Layer.png" width="800"/>